logicalclocks/hops-examples/tensorflow/README.md

 ## Libraries

-*StreamingExample* makes use of the HopsUtil API available [here](https://github.com/hopshadoop/hops-util).
+*StreamingExample* makes use of the Hops API available [here](https://github.com/hopshadoop/hops-util).
 This library is automatically provided by HopsWorks with every Job/Notebook.
 If the user wants to implement a custom functionality, thens it must be added the job when creating it in HopsWorks.